cancerberoSgx/autumn-leaves/README.md

 # STATUS / ROADMAP

  * WIP
+ * separated generic-high level framework on top of wasm-imagemagick : imagemagick-browser
+ * separated react related utilities in react-imagemagick
- * researching IM
+ * researching IM complex use cases
+ * composite IM commands: chain of commands so some can consume other's output.
+WIP
  * designing a friendly JS API for IM commands
  * (research) don't know how well wasm-IM will behave for complex tasks.
 Done: seems to be equivalent of using IM cli, besides no supported libs like fft.
  * start by being just a im transformation editor by just editing im CLI text.
 Done: https://cancerberosgx.github.io/autumn-leaves/#/convertDemo
  * try to compose (examples) real - life examples like http://www.fmwconcepts.com/imagemagick
  * then start designing and develop a nice UI to edit the commands more visually (no plain text)

-# TODO / INVESTIGATE
+# TODO / INVESTIGATE / ROADMAP

+ * Issue: initial editor binding in image frame app

+## Ideas

  * Idea : ImageMagick react component: <ImageMagick src="foo.png" convert=['-rotate', '88'] /> that displays given image in src using the convertion.
 (WIP)
  * CommandEditor : autogenerate editors for IM commands from given metadata implemented as react components.
 Able to render as a IM Command[] and notify changes.
 (WIP)